marcosvbalencar/enter-challenge/README.md

-# Portfolio Rebalancing & Advisory Agent
+# PoC - AI Financial Advisor

 An AI-powered agent built with **LangGraph** that analyzes investment portfolios, applies rebalancing rules based on risk profiles and market conditions, and generates compliance-checked advisory letters.